world-direct/k8s-setup/readme.md

 The steps 3. and 4. are only required, if you want to setup a local virtual cluster.

-## Checkout a specific version

-Use the 'k8s-setup checkout' command.
-You may provide a version, or omit it for the latest version.

-This will also install the required pip packages, including Ansible.
-See `k8s-setup checkout --help`.

 ## Provide the configuration

 ### Local Deployment